brickcap/openresty_examples/book.md

 `set_by_lua` directive is equivalent to nginx's set commands.
 Quite predictably set is used in nginx to 'set' the value for a variable.
-Simillarly `set_by_lua` allows you to set a variable by evaluating a lua code string.
+Similarly `set_by_lua` allows you to set a variable by evaluating a lua code string.

 Once more `set_by_lua` has a _file alternative in `set_by_lua_file`